usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 In this sequence of transformations the target (result) XSLT is assembled dynamically, by combining templates produced from a metaschema source with static boilerplate and infrastructure.

 An example script calling the XSLT pipeline (thus requiring only Saxon, not XML Calabash) is given as [testing/mvn-refresh-computer-inspector.sh](testing/refresh-computer-inspector.sh).

-## Plans

-### Functional enhancements

-- Filters to sort, sift?
-- HTML aggregation layer? over collections
-- CSS customization (CSS-based filtering?)
-- or all this could be done dynamically (CSX)

-### Under NodeJS

-It could also be compiled into SEF for SaxonJS and delivered as a NodeJS command line application or library

-### In the browser - CSX (client-side XSLT)

-Another SEF with interface and SVRL rendering templates could provide this functionality under SaxonJS in the browser.

-See https://pages.nist.gov/oscal-tools/demos/csx/validator/ for prior work/PoC.

-### XProc / XML Calabash

-For batching and post-processing validations using an XSLT, the sky is the limit.

-### Python runtime?

-How hard can it be?

-### OSCAL application

-Should go into oscal-xslt repository

-### JSON support?

-One approach could be to produce templates not to match XML (that is or is not conformant to expectations) but JSON (that is or is not conformant to the metaschema-analogous expectations).

-JSON could first be cast into an XDM map, so this operation conceivably could mean an XSLT generator whose output XSLT would match not nodes but objects (properties) in this map - checking to see whether they resolve to maps, arrays and values as planned - and whose templates indeed would perform a 'map traversal'.

-### Line numbers

-Alas, can't get line numbers in Saxon-HE.
-We could provide optional line number echoing potentially in a version requiring licensed Saxon.

-### XSLT 1.0?

-We know that we can't do everything under XSLT 1.0 (such as regular expressions for lexical type checking) but we might be able to provide a significant subset, as a "sine qua non" first-cut validator.

 ## Design goals and principles